terrier-org/pyterrier/docs/text.rst

  - adding document metadata later using `get_text()`

 BatchRetrieve accepts a `metadata` keyword-argument which allows for additional metadata attributes to be retrieved.

-Alternatively, the `pt.text.get_text()` transformer can be used, which can extract metadata from a Terrier index for documents already retrieved.
+Alternatively, the `pt.text.get_text()` transformer can be used, which can extract metadata from a Terrier index or IRDSDataset for documents already retrieved.
+The main advantage of using IRDSDataset is that it supports all document fields, not just those that were included as meta fields when indexing.

 Examples::